jsenes/jsenes/README.md

-- hi! i'm jasmine, a creative :)
+ i! i'm jasmine, a creative :)

 <!---
 jsenes/jsenes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.